FAQs - TICKETING

 Q16: Will there be seating?
 Can we take our own chairs?

 A: The festival is all standing and it is not possible to book seats, or to bring any kind of bulky furniture into the arena.
 VIP tickets do include access to a private seating area.
 Due to high numbers on site, we do encourage people not to bring chairs into the arena.
 However, you MAY bring a rug or a small folding camping chair, so you needn’t be on your feet all day.
 Anything that is deemed too ‘bulky’ will not be allowed into the arena so please consider this before packing (our stewards and security team will ask you to return these items to your cars or to leave them at the entrance).
-No chairs or picnic blankets will be allowed within the main stage (circus tent area) or directly in front of the outdoor stage.
+No chairs or picnic blankets will be allowed within the main stage (circus tent area) directly in front of the outdoor stage or on any marked walkway.
+We also will ask guests not to cordon-off their own areas, please be mindful of all other guests.

 Q17: Can we bring a wind break or sun tent into the arena?

 A: No – as they pose risk to yours and other festival goers’ safety.
 In an emergency we would need to evacuate the arena as quickly and as safely as possible.
 Clambering over tents, wind breaks etc would hinder a fast exit and therefore put lives at risk.
 If you are concerned about protecting yourself from the sun, please make sure you bring plenty of sun cream and hats.
+We will also have hats and other merchandise on sale at the Merch shop.
 Please consider this before packing as our stewards and security team will ask you to return these items to your cars or to leave them at the entrance.

-Q18: Will there be ATMs at the festival?
+Q18: Will there be ATMs / Card Machines at the festival?

 A: No, the festival is cash only so please bring cash with you.
-The nearest cash point is on High St, or on Park Cresent, both are approximately 1 mile away from the festival.
+There will actually be some card machines on site as a backup option, but due to the location of the park and technical difficulties with 4G signal in the past we encourage all customers to bring cash with them.
+The nearest cash point is on High St, or on Park Crescent, both are approximately 1 mile / 10 minutes walk away from the festival.

 Q19: Will there be wheelchair access / disabled facilities?

 A: We try to make the festival as accessible as possible to those with special needs.
 The disabled car park will be the closest car park to the arena, but please note it is still some way (across grass) to the main arena, as dictated by the site.
-There is a wheelchair viewing area in the main arena, and there are disabled toilet facilities and changing facilities in the arena.
+There is an accessibility viewing area in the main arena (big top) just ask a steward to access this area, and there are disabled toilet facilities and changing facilities in the arena.
 If you have particular needs, get in touch with us in advance.
 We’ll do our best to help.

 Q20: Is there camping / spaces for my campervan on site?